top of page

 Thanks for submitting!

-MEET OUR FOUNDER /
+MEET OUR FOUNDER / DIRECTOR

 Jaime Marie Webb, soprano, has captivated audiences across the U.S. and internationally with her “clarity and controlled power.”
 Praised for her “nuances, high notes, and scales,” she creates “emotional moments that underscore the drama” (Periódico Noroeste).